 Somerville Open Studios was born in the winter of 1999 when two Somerville artists, Jonathan Derry and Laura Fayer, decided that there was a need for a city wide open studio event that could provide a venue for artists working out of their homes and small studio buildings, as well as those in larger and established buildings, to exhibit their work to the public.
 After placing a call to artists throughout the city, an inaugural planning committee was formed to organize the first annual Somerville Open Studios to take place during the first weekend of May that year.
 SOS 1999 featured just over 80 artists exhibiting at 25 sites throughout the city.

 In the twenty years since, SOS has grown to become one of the largest events of its kind in the country with over 400 participating artists displaying their work every spring.
-In 2001 we introduced the first SOS online artist directory to allow visitors to better plan their tour by previewing artist work online.
+In 2001, we introduced the first SOS online artist directory to allow visitors to better plan their tour by previewing artist work online.
 In 2002, the first Artist’s Choice exhibit (now called the SOS First Look show) was held at the Somerville Museum to give visitors a further opportunity to see a wide selection of Somerville artists’ work in a single venue.

 In 2004, Somerville Open Studios became a Massachusetts non-profit organization established for the purpose of providing access to artists and exposing the public to the wide variety of art-making activities taking place in the city of Somerville, Massachusetts.